Faster Ray Tracing through Hierarchy Cut Code

+For example, in the case of a 16-bit MLHCC, there are 8 top-level nodes and 8*8 low-level nodes (each top-level node corresponds to 8 low-level nodes) stored in GPU memory.
+As illustrated in Figure \ref{Fig_MLHCC}, the upper 8 bits of 16-bit MLHCC represent the HCC generated by the 8 top-level nodes, while the lower 8 bits represent the HCC generated by the 8 low-level nodes.
+These low-level nodes correspond to the top-level node with the highest HAD value among the top-level nodes that the ray has passed through.

+The main difference between MLHCC and HCC lies in the final cut nodes.
+In HCC, the cut nodes are generated before ray tracing, so all the rays are encoded using the same cut nodes.
+On the other hand, MLHCC selects the node with the highest HAD value from the top-level cut nodes that are passed by the ray and generates low-level cut nodes in the subtree corresponding to this node.
+Since different rays may pass through different top-level cut nodes and generate different low-level cut nodes, the final cut nodes that determine the codes will vary among rays.
+This dynamic selection of cut nodes allows MLHCC to adapt to the specific ray-tracing needs of different rays.

-Multi-level hierarchy cut code is essentially a compression scheme rather than an improved method.
-For example, the 16 bits multi-level hierarchy cut code in Figure \ref{Fig_MLHCC} can be considered as a compression form of 64 bits hierarchy cut code.
-Two reasons make this multi-level hierarchy cut encoding method do not perform as well as expected when the encoding length is sufficient.
+MLHCC can be seen as a compression scheme to HCC.
+For instance, the 16-bit MLHCC in Figure \ref{Fig_MLHCC} can be considered a compressed form of the 64-bit HCC.
+However, there are two main reasons why MLHCC may not perform as well as expected when the encoding length is sufficient.